13 February 2019

 services) in the Weston and Worle area.

-Local GP and Medical Director at Bristol, North Somerset and South
+Local GP and Medical Director at Bristol, North Somerset and

-"We want a 21st century NHS for people in Weston and the
+said: "We want a 21st century NHS for people in Weston and the

 surrounding areas and that means providing more of the services